wwarodom/cpm/readme.md

 ### CPM: Caddy Php Mariadb
-CPM is a docker container source that provides caddy web server and maria database which aims to use with nodejs and express server.
+CPM is a docker container source that provides Caddy web server and mariadb.
+It aims to use with Nodejs and Express server.
 This script is recommended to use on Debian 9.4.
-  - Pre-Requirements: docker docker-compose nodejs
+  - Pre-Requirements: docker docker-compose (provide on install_docker_node.sh script)

 #### Steps